unbxd/search-JS-library/docs/configurations/ProductsConfig.md

 {: .label }

 Field mappings for the data to be displayed in the product card.
+The "attributesMap" you provided is a mapping of attribute names used in a specific e-commerce platform to standardized attribute names.
+The mapping is used to ensure consistent and standardized data across different systems and services.

+1. "unxTitle" maps to "title".
+2. "unxImageUrl" maps to "imageUrl".
+3. "unxPrice" maps to "salePrice".
+4. "unxStrikePrice" maps to "displayPrice".
+5. "unxId" maps to "uniqueId".
+6. "unxDescription" maps to "productDescription".

+This mapping can be used in data processing, data analysis, or integration with other systems to ensure consistent and standardized data handling and processing

 ### Default Value
 {: .no_toc }